 The only female among the 12 employees of the company, and the only one without a pilot's license, Olive Ann learned the business from the ground up, handling all correspondence, maintaining records, and conducting transactions.

-Walter and Olive Ann established their own company, Beechcraft, on April 19, 1932.
-With a $6.5 million market value, she became president in 1950 when he died on November 29 from a heart attack.
+He and Olive Ann established their own company, Beechcraft, on April 19, 1932.
+With a $6.5 million market value, she became president in 1950 when he died on November 29.

 The first airplane the company designed and built, a mid-30s Model 17 Staggerwing Beech, “bridged the gap between slow open-cockpit biplanes of the past and the modern, all-metal tricycle wonders that were soon to come.”

 In 1937, Beech Aircraft introduced the Twin Beech which was adopted for use by the U.S. Army Air Corps and was sold all over the world.

 The company grew dramatically during World War II.
 After the war was over, production slowed, and they began to diversify the line beyond aviation to keep their trained employees at work.
 They made vending machines, pie plates, a corn harvester, and the futuristic Dymaxion House (DYnamic, MAXimum, tensION), which could be mass-produced to help address housing problems of the time.

 Under her guidance, Beechcraft was a leader in adopting the gas turbine power plant for its general aviation airplanes.

 Beechcraft took steps to support the United States' space exploration efforts during the late 1950s with development of cryogenic systems for NASA.

 She was the first woman to receive the National Aeronautic Association's Wright Brothers Memorial Trophy, the highest honor the organization bestows, for her contributions to the aviation industry.